 So why the injector code?
 The injector code, typically known as the IMA code (Bosch and Siemens) or the calibration code (Delphi), is a code that is programmed on the ECU for accurate communication and injection control.
 With the ever-so increasing emission legislation and tightening of limits, vehicle manufacturers have been forced to control the flow of fuel entering the engine more precisely to optimize the efficiency of the combustion process and regulate emissions within acceptable limits…

-IMA coding is an industry standard: Injector Menge Abgleichung (ofset injectors).
+IMA (Injector Menge Abgleichung / Injector Quantity Offset) coding is an industry standard.
 When the injector passes the OE test, it generates an IMA code that identifies where the needle and nozzle assembly is adapted in the tolerance range, allowing the ECU to change fuel accordingly and optimize engine performance.
 Failure to encode the injectors can result in several problems:

-Performance - In some systems, it may be possible to leave and not notice any difference.
+Performance - In some systems, it may be possible to drive without noticing any difference.
 In fact, if the injectors have not been coded, it is unlikely that the customer will achieve optimal vehicle performance.
 Faults can occur after some time.

 No start - In newer systems, if you do not enter the injector codes, the vehicle will not start

 Low performance / irregular engine running - because the injectors are not coded, the ECU will continue dosing as if the previous injector was still present, which could cause poor performance.

 How do I know if the injector I purchased needs coding?

 DELPHI Common Rail Injectors - Always require engine coding.
 Typical code is 16 alphanumeric characters (C2i injectors) or 20 characters for newer applications (C3i injectors).
 The code is usually located on the injector head.